 You can call the counseling center and arrange for a consultation with one of our therapists on staff.
 We are always willing to think through with you possible options for how to intervene when a student is having difficulties.
 One possible option is for our staff to contact the student and offer counseling services.
 Our preference, however, is for a person who has a connection with the student to discuss the behavior/s of concern and suggest counseling as an option.
 Since counseling is a voluntary process, students are more likely to follow through with counseling when things are handled in this manner.

-You can make a referral to the CARE Committee by contacting any of the members.
-(See names listed on slide handout.)
+You can make a referral to the CARE Committee by contacting any of the members as noted on the Enrollment and Student Success webpage.
 The CARE Committee meets weekly to discuss students of concern with a goal of ensuring that appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.